AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Experimental Results

 We first conduct grasping experiments in static scenes.
 To build a representative test set that can fully evaluate the grasp perception system, we collect several common categories of daily-life objects.
 In total, over 300 objects are collected.
 Fig.~\ref{fig_obj_and_res}~(a) gives an overview of the objects.
 The size of the objects ranges from $1.5 \times 1.5 \times 1.5$ cm$^3$ to $36 \times 4 \times 11.5$ cm$^3$.

 We first compare the grasping system on daily objects with human operators using the same end-effector configuration and a previous method~\cite{dexnet4}.
 The overall grasping results on different objects are presented in Fig.~\ref{fig_obj_and_res}~(b).
-The videos can be found in the Appendix B (Movie S1-S4).
+The detailed numerical results are given in Tab.~\ref{tab:success-rates}.
+The videos can be found in Appendix B (Movie S1-S4).
 From Fig.~\ref{fig_obj_and_res}~(b), we can see that our perception system is robust towards different categories of objects.
-On the large scale benchmark, its accuracy ranges from 83.3\% to 100\% on different kinds of objects, yielding 93.3\% on average.
+On the large scale benchmark, its accuracy ranges from 81.5\% to 100\% on different kinds of objects, yielding 93.3\% on average.
 Such grasping accuracy is on-par with human subjects, which is 93.9\% on average.
 However, human subjects give more stable performance on different kinds of objects.
-The grasp accuracy ranges from 91.6\% to 96.6\%.
+The grasp accuracy ranges from 91.4\% to 96.6\%.

-For each trial, the grasp perception system predicts the grasp poses in 100ms and the overall grasp decision time (including collision detection and pose adjustment) is less than 200 ms. Thus, the mean pick per hour (MPPH) only depends on the robot moving and gripper executing speed.
+For each trial, the grasp perception system predicts the grasp poses in 100ms and the overall grasp decision time (including collision detection and pose adjustment) is less than 200 ms. Thus, the mean picks per hour (MPPH) only depends on the robot moving and gripper executing speed.
 With a single UR5 arm that has a maximum end-link speed of 1m/s and a Robotiq gripper, our grasping system achieves over 900 MPPH, which is a dramatic improvement compared to previous state-of-the-art~\cite{dexnet4}, 300 MPPH achieved by a dual-arm system.
 Such a metric can be further optimized in the industry using a higher-speed robot arm and gripper.
 We also observe that humans can achieve over 1,500 MPPH with their maximum speed, and on average they can achieve 1,000-1,200 MPPH.